-Now, to follow suit, even “packaging real estate” or the printable surfaces possible on a modern day package, are being discovered and put to good use, to communicate the marketing messages of the brands.
+Now, to follow suit, even “premier estate properties” or the printable surfaces possible on a modern day package, are being discovered and put to good use, to communicate the marketing messages of the brands.

 The fierce frenzy with which brand-owners seek to reach out and attract more and more customers to their products from the shop shelves places great demands on the role of the packaging.
 Owning a piece of the mind-share of a customer, for their product, is painstakingly achieved by targeted advertising followed up by attractive packaging at the point of sale which will communicate the winning features of the product in just a glance.
 This is the reason that there is a growing demand for more and more printable surfaces on packaging.

 While printed packaging itself, or the various shapes and surfaces it comes in, is not new, the innovative ways in which design, print technology, materials and processes are being brought together to achieve customer delight are nothing less than brilliant.
 It is well acknowledged by now that a creative choice of materials and interesting surface design significantly influence the success of a product launch.
 As observed in a recent marketing communication about the Ciba range of Special Effects Pigments: